Seize the Play® at Camp!

 Each Camper is required to:

-- Be spayed or neutered if over 6 months old, and
+- Be spayed or neutered if over 7 months old.

 - Be on a monthly flea and tick medication.
 Since flea/tick collars cannot be removed quickly in case of emergency, they are not allowed to be worn at Camp.
 If you use a flea/tick collar it will be kept with your dog's leash while the dog is at Camp.